pi-star-2025/pi_star/101_floors.md

 It's bc towers of light (even a building) references blackhole intelligence and 4D hierarchy.

-And this particular branch of time, even though it has only 3 forces, had become the story of the whole multiverse
+And this particular branch of time, even though it has only 3 forces, had become the story of the whole multiverse...

 Because humans had fallen down a crazy mad "rabbit hole" and the rise up would be a glorious "tower".
 Or the most conscious hell of all time...